Kumkani Mhlontlo Local Municipality

 Kumkani Mhlontlo Municipality (formerly Mhlontlo Municipality; uMasipala waseKumkani Mhlontlo) is a local municipality within the OR Tambo District Municipality, in the Eastern Cape province of South Africa.

 The Kumkani Mhlontlo Municipality is a municipality situated along the N2 national route between Mthatha and KwaBhaca.
 It encompasses the towns of Qumbu and Tsolo, together with the surrounding villages.
 There are three hospitals within the municipality; the Nessie Knight Hospital in Sulenkama village (Qumbu), the St Lucy Hospital in Ngcolosi village (Tsolo) and the Dr Malizo Mpehle Hospital near the town of Tsolo.

 The municipality is the seat of the AmaMpondomise Kingdom, which seats at Lower Kroza village near Qumbu.

 Mhlontlo was a king (Kumkani) of the AmaMpondomise people during the 19th century.

-Main places

-The 2001 census divided the municipality into the following main places: